altunixon/wips/lns/altina_ln/ASP-133-Chapter_3_The_Battle_of_Aroe_Maroe.md

 It was the new Belgarian made rifle, the 《Fusil 851》.<br/>
 Compared to the prototype, its design was simpler, the gun was longer and lighter on the whole.<br/>
 On Altina orders, bugles were sounded.<br/>
-The captain of the rifle team shouted:
+The captain of the rifle team shouted:<br/>
 "Fire!!"<br/>
 The soldiers holding the new rifles pulled their triggers.<br/>
 The stopper mechanism was released, and spring-loaded hammer hit the firing pin into the chamber.<br/>